ui/stamps-api-docs/source/klg_api.rst

-discount                    No          A number indicating transaction discount (in Rp.) service_charge              No          A number indicating service charge (in Rp.) tax                         No          A number indicating transaction tax (in Rp.) channel                     No          Channel of a transaction, for channel mapping, see table below type                        No          The type of prepared transactions, for type mapping, see table below items                       No          List of items containing product name, quantity, subtotal,
+discount                    No          A number indicating transaction discount (in Rp.) service_charge              No          A number indicating service charge (in Rp.) tax                         No          A number indicating transaction tax (in Rp.) channel                     No          Channel of a transaction, for channel mapping, see :ref:`Table <Channel Mapping>`. type                        No          The type of prepared transactions, for type mapping, see :ref:`Table <Type Mapping>`. items                       No          List of items containing product name, quantity, subtotal,
                                         stamps_subtotal (optional) & eligible_for_stamps (optional).
                                         ``price`` is the combined price of products (qty * unit price),